soyart/webtools/artnoi.com/src/blog/2024/kbtg-sucks/index.md

 in distributed systems.
 They never discuss read skew, write skew, mutexes, or consensus.

-They cared so much about code coverage, yet they only tested stupid happy cases.
+They cared so much about code coverage, yet they only wrote tests for happy cases.

-The result is an abomination of a system that's highly unreliable, difficult to debug and verify performance.
+The result is an abomination of a system that's highly unreliable, difficult to debug and impossible to verify performance.

 ### Incompetent developers